I would come home from school and find things that my classmates had hidden in my hair because I had an afro (Young woman, 19)

-Appropå Rasism is Sweden´s first app against racism.
+Reality Check is Sweden´s first app against racism.
 The user is assigned a fictional identity and follows the same person for several days.
 The game is intended as an experience based on events related to racism, discrimination and prejudice, where the user can choose between different outcomes.
 The app is accompanied by a teacher’s guide.
-The app is under development and is due to be released in the beginning of 2018.
-Keep posted!
+The app will be released on February 19th 2018, you can download it for free in App Store and Google Play.

 Introducing New Material for Preschools 2017/2018—Children´s Planet!

 In 2015-2016 The Order of the Teaspoon enables for teachers of eight graders (14-15 years old) to stream, directly and with no cost, the documentary film “Nice people” (Trevligt folk).
 In all 100 000 students will be able to see the movie!
 The film focuses on the Somalia bandy team, in the Swedish small town Borlänge, and their eventful journey to reach the World Championships.
 The film shows how good examples of integration can lead not only to friendship but also to cohesion in society.

 This powerful and personal essay by Chimamanda Ngozi Adichie is based on her TEDx Talk of the same name.
 The question at heart is: What does feminism mean today?
 With humour and levity, Adichie offers readers a unique definition of feminism for the twenty-first century – one rooted in inclusion and awareness.